 Help-to-Buy has been a lifeline for those who cannot afford a deposit.
 For once, the government deserves a pat on the back for extending the deadline of this important scheme.

-While there maybe Proseccos all round for first-time buyers, since prices will be cheap, existing homeowners will be staring at a depressing wall of negative equity.
+While there may be Proseccos all around for first-time buyers, since prices will be cheap, existing homeowners will be staring at a depressing wall of negative equity.
 The market will hit the deck faster than an unlocked lead chastity belt, dwarfing any minor neuroses that we may be harbouring over Brexit and all its ramifications.

 Just maybe, the constant cacophony of the parlous state of the housing market has finally reached receptive ears.
 We have to trust that the new boy at Number 10 is more than just a blonde ‘Captain Windbag’ and that he manages to bring Brexit to completion.
 Then the new Tory administration can steam through the Election and release a tub-thumping, radical budget which would put these much-needed proposals into action.